An variable is a reserved space in memory with a symbolic name (identifier), in which we can store a value of a specific type.

 std::string* string = nullptr;

-This is a frequent cause of error when using an uninitialized variable, especially when we start programming in C++ from other languages.
+This is a frequent cause of error when using an uninitialized variable, especially when starting to program in C++ from other languages.

-variables indicate to the compiler that the value of the variable may change at any time, outside the control of the program.
+volatile variables indicate to the compiler that the variable’s value can change at any moment, outside the program’s control.

 volatile int interrupt;